cocolocomoco21/ULCRS/README.md

 ```

 ### Java Server
-**Dependencies:** To run the Java Server process which acts as the backend, you must have Java 8 and Gradle installed.
+**Dependencies:** You must have Java 8 and Gradle installed.

-There are two ways of running the backend server:
+There are two ways of interacting with the backend server:
-1) Use IntelliJ to manage and run Gradle tasks (including running the server)
+1) Use IntelliJ to manage and run Gradle tasks (including building, running, and testing the server)
 2) Interact with the ULCRS backend server from the command line

-Here, we discuss (2), how to interact with the ULCRS backend server from the command line:
+Option 1 should be straightforward using Gradle, so we discuss Option 2, how to interact with the ULCRS backend server from the command line:

 **Build:**
 ```